1 Third As A Decimal

 Understanding Fractions and Decimals

 Before diving into the specifics of 1/3, let's refresh our understanding of fractions and decimals.
 A fraction represents a part of a whole.
-It consists of a numerator (the top number) and a denominator (the bottom number).
+Plus, it consists of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts we have, and the denominator indicates how many equal parts the whole is divided into.

 Converting 1/3 to a Decimal: The Long Division Method